g2valdez/willievaldez.github.io/_posts/2020-10-04-AutomaticRegistration.md

 }
 ```

 *BUT* we have to populate that map somehow, right?
-This usually leads to a big ugly function definition in a cpp file that looks like this (We'll call it Code Chunk A):
+This usually leads to a big ugly function definition in a cpp file that looks like this:
 ```cpp
 #include <Goomba.h>
 // ... lots of includes here